basnijholt/nijho.lt/content/post/homelab-explained/index.md

 My internet provider can change that address whenever it likes, so the router also runs **dynamic DNS (DDNS)**: it keeps a public hostname pointed at whatever my current IP is.
 The WireGuard client connects to that hostname.

-The reason I keep WireGuard on the router is that it doesn't depend on anything in my homelab.
-If the NAS is down, or I broke something, WireGuard still gets me onto my home network so I can fix it.

 ### 3. Tailscale, via my own Headscale

 [Tailscale](https://tailscale.com/) is a VPN built on WireGuard, but organized differently.